Kayaking the Mississippi River with friends

 Calling all nature-loving outdoor explorers

-Two major geographic features define Minnesota’s importance on the North American continent: the Mississippi River headwaters and the shoreline of Lake Superior, the world’s largest freshwater lake.
-The Mighty Mississippi springs from a small spring-fed lake in Itasca State Park and winds its 700-mile path through Minnesota before flowing south to the Gulf of Mexico.
-Visitors can walk a stone path across the source of the Mississippi to ensure a long and happy life, according to American Indian legend.
+The Mighty Mississippi begins in a small spring-fed lake in Itasca State Park and winds its 1,126-kilometer path through Minnesota before flowing south to the Gulf of Mexico.
+Visitors can walk a stone path across the source of the Mississippi to ensure a long and happy life, according to legend.
+The 240-kilometer Highway 61 along Lake Superior’s coast, an All-American Road, offers state parks, scenic overlooks, waterfalls and the Split Rock Lighthouse, whether you’re traveling by auto, bicycle or motorcycle, or hiking the North Shore scenic trail.
+Visit harbor town Duluth, a lively, welcoming place hopping with breweries and a vibrant lakefront scene.